-Planning and development are underway in the Charlotte area on a proposed project to add an express lane in the median of each direction of I-485 between I-77 and U.S. 74 (Independence Boulevard) to improve traffic flow in this critical transportation corridor.
-Proposed work would also involve adding one general-purpose lane in each direction of I-485 between Rea Road and Providence Road.
+The I-485 Express Lanes project will add one express lane in each direction along I-485 between I-77 and U.S. 74 (Independence Boulevard), providing travel time reliability and improving traffic flow in this critical transportation corridor.
+The project will also add one general-purpose lane in each direction along I-485 between Rea Road and Providence Road.

-Approximately 80,000 to 146,000 vehicles travel along this segment of I-485 every day, making it a heavily congested cooridor.
-In coordination with other projects in south and southeastern Mecklenburg County, this project would serve as part of a larger network of express lanes that offers drivers the option of more reliable travel times.
+In coordination with other projects in southern Mecklenburg County, this project will serve as part of a larger network of express lanes offering drivers the option of more reliable travel times.

-To minimize the length of construction along the project corridor, three other projects will also be built at the same time as the I-485 Express Lanes:
+To minimize the duration of construction along the project corridor, three other projects will also be built at the same time as the I-485 Express Lanes:

 What are Express Lanes?